top of page

 FENCING PLAN

-• Controlled access to the forest by installation of designated entry and exit points with manned barriers and guardrooms
+• Controlled access through designated entry and exit gates equipped with guard houses and security personnel.

 fencing-plan.jpg